What are managed IT services? Overview, types, benefits, and challenges

 What is the difference between managed IT services and IT services?

 IT services include a broad range of technology support, from consulting to on-demand repairs.
-Managed IT services are a subset that involves outsourcing ongoing IT management and support to a third-party provider for a fixed fee.
+Managed IT service is a subset that involves outsourcing ongoing IT management and support to a third-party provider for a fixed fee.
 The key difference is that managed services offer continuous, proactive management rather than reactive, one-off support.

 What is the difference between ITSM and managed services?